ArBITRAL/AErlang/README.md

     aerlang:register(Key, Env).

+Key should be unique for each process.

 Processes can update their attribute values by calling update/2:

     aerlang:update(Key, Data).

 where Data has the similar form to Environment: [{'Attribute1', Value1},....].

+### Attribute-based send
+In the module that you are going to use attribute-based send,